-Material 3 has been added to the Flutter framework and several new widgets have been added as well as the old ones updated.
-There is a brand new Material 3 demo app that you can check out that has every single widget that’s supported.
-Basically, now you have more things to use in Material 3. 😉
+Material 3 has been added to the Flutter framework, several new widgets have been added like inkwell widget, flutter google map and the old ones have been updated.
+There is a brand new Material 3 demo app that you can check out with every single supported widget.
+Now you have more things to use in Material 3. 😉

-There is a FlexColorScheme Package added to Material 3 which has multiple pre-built themes.
+A FlexColorScheme Package is added to Material 3, which has multiple pre-built themes.
 You can customize these themes according to your needs and copy the code to use in your app.
-Material 3 has elements, icons, buttons, cards, etc. having improved designs that offer a new perspective to the ones available in Material 2.
+Material 3 has elements, icons, buttons, cards, etc., having improved designs that offer a new perspective to the ones available in Material 2.

 If you want to include Material 3 in your application, you’ll need to set the useMaterial3 property to true in the theme data of your material app.